-A1 - The design of motorcycle parking areas must comply with all of the following:

-(a) be located, designed and constructed to comply with section 2.4.7 "Provision for Motorcycles" of AS/NZS 2890.1:2004 Parking Facilities Part 1: Off-street car parking; (b) be located within 20 m of the main entropy to the building.
+- A1 The design of motorcycle parking areas must comply with all of the following: - (a) be located, designed and constructed to comply with section 2.4.7 "Provision for Motorcycles" of AS/NZS 2890.1:2004 Parking Facilities Part 1: Off-street car parking; - (b) be located within 30 m of the main entrance to the building. - A1 -The motorcycle parking areas will be constructed in accordance with the Australian Standard.